CedarGroveStudios/AD9833_FeatherWing/README.md

 ![Image of Module](https://github.com/CedarGroveStudios/AD9833_FeatherWing/blob/master/photos/Waveform_Generator%20glamour.png)

-The Classic MIDI FeatherWing interface is an Adafruit Feather-compatible module.
-Deriving its power from the host Feather's 3.3V power, the interface converts incoming and outgoing classic MIDI current-loop input and output to Feather UART (RX and TX) logic pins.

-The wing provides on-board input and output footprints for 3.5mm TRS Type B and DIN-5 connectors while maintaining the Feather dimensional format, thanks to John Park's inspirational _Feather MIDI Nub_ design (Twitter: @johnedgarpark).
-The MIDI input is an optically-isolated connection.
-MIDI output is buffered and current-limited.
-On-board receive (RX) and transmit (TX) LEDs indicate incoming and outgoing signals.

-DIN-5 MIDI jack used: https://www.adafruit.com/product/1134

-3.5mm TRS MIDI jack used: https://www.adafruit.com/product/1699
+The AD9833 Precision Waveform Generator FeatherWing is an Adafruit Feather-compatible module.
+The Waveform Generator produces an op-amp buffered sine, triangle, or square wave output with a practical frequency range of approximately 0 to 300KHz with 0.1Hz resolution.
+Frequency accuracy and stability is determined by the 25MHz clock source.
+Waveform Generator control is via the Feather SPI bus; chip select is provided by the Feather's D6 logic pin.
+Output signal peak-to-peak amplitude is adjustable with a maximum unipolar output of slightly less than 3.3 volts.
+The wing derives its power from the host Feather's 3.3V power.

-The Classic MIDI interface was tested with CircuitPython version 4.1.0 beta 1 and earlier releases.
+The Classic MIDI interface was tested with CircuitPython version 4.1.0 rc 1 and earlier releases.
 Example code is provided in the repository.
-Additional code examples can be found within the _adafruit__midi_ CircuitPython examples distribution.
+Refer to the Analog Devices' AD9833 Waveform Generator data sheet for control protocol details.

 OSH Park project: https://oshpark.com/shared_projects/AyVkzfXM